 Look no further than KaDeWe for your shopping pleasure.
 Located in the city center, close to the Wittenbergplatz U-Bahn station, this is Continental Europe’s largest department store.
 In addition to the usual retail departments, the upper floors offer a wide variety of gourmet foods and tempting buffet selections to tuck into.
 The surrounding area features an array of exquisite shops, wonderful restaurants and quaint parkettes.
 Other shopping districts include Alexanderplatz, Friedrichstraße, Hackescher Markt, Kurfürstendamm, Tauentzienstraße, Spandau Old Town, Schlossstraße and Schönhauser Allee.
 Flea markets are also very popular and can be found throughout the city.

 Gay life is easily found in the Schöneberg, Friedrichshain, Kreuzberg, and Prenzlauer Berg neighborhoods.
 Best known to tourists are the quiet tree-lined streets of Schöneberg, a little south of the area between Wittenbergplatz and Nollendorfplatz U-Bahn stations.
 It has a well-established, multifaceted gay community, and you’ll often see same-sex affection and leathermen in full regalia alongside families and kids on bikes.
-It is also the location of the big summer street events: the lesbian and gay Stadtfest and the Christopher Street Day Pride celebrations.
+It is also the location of the big summer street events: the lesbian and gay Stadtfest and the Christopher Street Day Pride celebrations in July.

 Many of the gay bars, clubs and shops are located in Schöneberg.
 Christopher Isherwood, who wrote so evocatively of Berlin, lived in this neighborhood (at Nollendorfstraße 17) more than 70 years ago.
 As in other German cities, the straight folks blend right in.
 A few minutes’ walk from Nollendorfplatz station Mann-O-Meter is a queer community center with information on gay Berlin.